 A: While it is possible to convert your favorite clip-on earrings to posts, we do not provide this service.
 A jeweler will be able to advise whether it's possible for a particular pair or not.
 In order to do this, the metal has to be heated and it can damage stones or other details.
 Keep in mind you have 30 days to make a return if you choose to explore this option.

 Q: Is vintage jewelry nickel free?

 A: All of the pieces on our site are one-of-a-kind, authentic vintage from a range of decades and designers.
 With that in mind, we unfortunately can't be certain of the exact materials used in every piece.
 Generally, people with jewelry sensitivities can wear vintage because manufacturing standards were much different than they are for today’s costume jewelry.
 Manufacturers used to triple plate the finishes, so the base metal (where one typically finds nickel) is that much farther away from the skin.

 Q: How long have you been in business?

-A: Jillian and her father started Sweet & Spark in 2012!
-The team is headquartered in San Francisco, California.
-You can learn more about the S&S story here.
+A: Jillian started Sweet & Spark in 2012 and are headquartered in San Francisco, California.
+You can learn more about our story here.